x52dev/contracts/README.md

 ## Attributes

-This crate exposes the `pre`, `post` and `invariant` attributes.
+This crate exposes the `requires`, `ensures` and `invariant` attributes.

-- `pre`-conditions are checked before a function/method is executed.
+- `requires` are checked before a function/method is executed.
-- `post`-conditions are checked after a function/method ran to completion
+- `ensures` are checked after a function/method ran to completion
 - `invariant`s are checked both before *and* after a function/method ran.

 Additionally, all those attributes have versions with different "modes".
 See